alpara/Acoustic-Camera/README.md

 ![alt text](img2.png)

-Rendering time for one 400x400 image is approx 2.5h on Apple M1.
+Rendering time for one 800x800 image is approx 10h on Apple M1 (no parallalization)

 ![alt text](img3.png)